 Benefits and Drawbacks of CPPs

-When considering whether to activate or not custom product pages, it is vital to take a look at the advantages and disadvantages of this relatively new feature:
+When considering whether to activate custom product pages, it is vital to take a look at the advantages and disadvantages of this relatively new feature:

 - It gives us more opportunities to test ideas for our creative assets (both screenshots and videos)

-- It gives us a chance for a better audience segmentation
+- It gives us a chance for better audience segmentation

 - It allows us to work and improve CRO for iOS campaigns (finally!)